All Episodes

 You're on the right track.

-You you have the general tone of it down, but I'm gonna provide specific you're gonna love this book, Hannity.
+You have the general tone of it down, but I'm going to provide specific.

 I like your books.

-I think I don't know how you do it because I can't stand writing.
+I don't know how you do it because I can't stand writing.

 I despise it.

-Oh, it's a killer.
+It's a killer.

 Because I had to report the book as well as write it.

-Because everything that has been written about Donald Trump, not everything, but 90% of it is bull.
+I had to report it because everything that has been written about Donald Trump, not everything, but 90% of it is bull.

 It's not true.

-And I'm not using any anonymous.
+And I'm not using any anonymity.

-All right, give us a give us this insight, if you can.
+Give us this insight, if you can.

 What did you learn by writing a very different book about Trump?

-Something you learned about him that most people would be surprised about.
+Something you learned about him that most people would be surprised about?

-Um that he is a man who everything he does is transactional.
+That he is a man who everything he does is transactional.

 Everything he does is the negotiation.

-Oh, I'll give you ten.
+I'll give you 10.

 That's the only way you get it.